If you spend a lot of time outdoors and often get your boots wet, a DryGuy boot dryer may be just what you need.

 - Boot Accessory – You can buy an additional set of 16” attachments for your Force Dry DX model and dry two pairs of high boots at the same time.
 It’s a great upgrade if all your shoes are tall.

 - Wader Adaptor and Extension – In case you have waders that are a struggle to dry off, you can get Wader Adaptor to transform your Force Dry DX into a wader dryer.
-There are also extensions sold separately which you can add if you have really high waders.
+There are also extensions sold separately which you can add if you have high waders.

 - Helmet Holder – Hemet holder is another extension that goes well with Force Dry DX dryer.
-It will distribute heat to your helmet more evenly and provide it with much stable rest.
+It will distribute heat to your helmet more evenly and provide it with a much stable rest.

 It all started in Seattle in 1994, when they started developing dryers and insulation items to keep your feet warm, dry and healthy.

 Fed up with their own experience with wet shoes, especially with Seattle’s climate, they started a company with a trademark “Forced Air” dryers.

 Since then, they’ve been making and selling various products and models to people of all ages.

 To people that now enjoy the comfort of warm and dry boots.
 They have something for everybody.
 They have several models of standalone dryers that would be a great addition to every household.